neonexxa/scoreboard/README.md

 you can add users, questions etc from there.

-YOU ARE ALLOWED TO MODIFY AND COPY THE FILE TO SUIT YOUR SECURITY EXPECTATION.
+YOU ARE ALLOWED TO MODIFY AND COPY THE FILE TO MEET YOUR SECURITY EXPECTATION.
 JUST INCLUDE THE __[LICENSE](https://github.com/neonexxa/scoreboard/blob/master/LICENSE)__ FILE IN YOUR FOLDER.

 # Still need help?